gniquil/teadux/README.md

 2. Scalability

-  - Scale your reducer/actions via `Cmd.fmap` or `Cmds.fmap`, by breaking down reducers
+  - Scale your reducer/actions via `Cmd.fmap` or `Cmd.list.fmap`, by breaking down reducers
     into fractal pattern.
 Factal pattern allows one to reason locally, thereby easier to scale.